-This project will restore 25 acres of marsh located on private land near the city of Montegut, Louisiana, by creating 12,000 linear feet of terraces.
-The newly built terraces will be planted with 5,000 cypress trees and 35,000 marsh grass plugs.
-The project will help protect a taxpayer-funded levee that protects the communities of Chauvin, Montegut and Houma.
+This project restored 50 acres of marsh located on private land near the city of Montegut, Louisiana, by creating 12,000 linear feet of terraces.
+The newly built terraces were planted with 5,000 cypress trees and 35,000 marsh grass plugs.
+The project is helping to protect a taxpayer-funded levee that protects the communities of Chauvin, Montegut and Houma.
 The economic value of the restoration is estimated at $380,496 per year and CO2 sequestration is estimated at 111 – 114 tons per year.
 The restoration will also improve water quality by reducing phosphorus and nitrogen.
 Check out the Point-Aux-Chenes project here.